google/sandwiched_compression/README.md

 In image/video compression scenarios a nice property of this work is that the networks need to generate images/video, i.e., visual data, which the standard codecs transport.
 We can hence check the generated images/video (termed bottlenecks) to get an idea of what the networks are trying to accomplish.

 ## Release
-The full sandwich image compression model is included in this release.
-(Video compression model is coming soon.)
+The full sandwich image and video compression models are included in this release.
+(Colabs for video compression coming soon.)

 ## Manifest
 * distortion/distortion_fns.py: Distortion functions to use in distortion-rate optimization.